delgadom/clatter/README.rst

     ...
 Pining for the fjords
     ...     <BLANKLINE>
     ...
     ...
-Pipes don't work, so we can't redirect this value into a file.
-But we can ... write a file with python:
+Pipes/redirects don't work, so we can't redirect this value into a file.
+    ...
+But we can write a file with python:
     ...
     ... .. code-block:: bash
     ...